ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 @title[Summary]
 #### Summary

+A notebook:
-- A notebook can either run on your desktop with no internet or on a remote server via the internet
+- Runs on your desktop with no internet or on a remote server via the internet
-- A notebook requires a kernel (computational engine) to execute code e.g. Python or R
+- Requires a kernel (computational engine) to execute code e.g. Python or R
-- A notebook runs and stores the code and output, with markdown notes
+- Runs and stores the code and output, with markdown notes
-- A notebook is an editable document with input and output cells
+- Is an editable document with input and output cells

 ---
 @title[Hands On]
 ## Hands On

-- Look at an example of a Jupyter Notebook in GitHub.
-Start here: (https://github.com/ingridbmason/Intro-to-Jupyter/blob/master/AARNet_Intro_Jupyter.ipynb)
+- Look at an example of a Jupyter Notebook [in GitHub](https://github.com/ingridbmason/Intro-to-Jupyter/blob/master/AARNet_Intro_Jupyter.ipynb)

 - Identify the cells, what is input and what is output, and what is markdown.
 Discuss the types of output.
 - Examine the code.
 Different colours are used.
 Have you seen that before?
 Why do you think different colours are used?

-<p style="font-size:0.6em; color:gray">If you have seen or used the command line before, can you think of any reasons why Notebooks might be easier to use?
+<p style="font-size:0.em; color:gray">If you have seen or used the command line before, can you think of any reasons why Notebooks might be easier to use?
 Discuss your ideas and experiences with the group.
 If you haven't used the command line before, have a think about why notebooks could be less daunting for beginners.</p>

 ---